Greek unemployment drops to 25.6 percent in April

 The reading in April, based on seasonally adjusted data, was the lowest since July 2012 when unemployment stood at 25.3 percent.
 The jobless rate hit a record high of 27.9 percent in September 2013.

-Unemployment has come down from record highs as the economy stabilised last year after a severe slump, but remains more than double the euro zone's average of 11.1 percent in April.
+Unemployment has come down from record highs as the economy stabilized last year after a severe slump, but remains more than double the euro zone's average of 11.1 percent in April.

 Greece's economy contracted by 0.2 percent in the first quarter, dipping back into recession after a fragile recovery last year.